Decriminalization

 FNHA-decriminilization-candle-image.jpg

 Since Jan.
-31, 2023, and lasting for a three-year trial period, possession of small amounts of certain illegal drugs, such as opioids and cocaine, will be decriminalized in British Columbia (BC).
+31, 2023, and lasting for a three-year trial period, possession of small amounts of certain illegal drugs, such as opioids and cocaine, have been decriminalized in British Columbia (BC) by the provincial government under an exemption to the federal Controlled Drugs and Substances Act.

-Adults 18 and older in BC will be allowed to possess up to 2.5 grams of illicit substances (cumulative – the weight of all drugs combined), without being subject to fines, arrest or drug seizures.
-The drugs to be decriminalized include opioids (e.g. heroin and fentanyl), cocaine (powder or crack), methamphetamines, and MDMA (ecstasy).
+Adults (18+) in BC are permitted to possess up to 2.5 grams of illicit substances (cumulative – the weight of all drugs combined), without being subject to fines, arrest or drug seizures.
+The drugs subject to decriminalization laws include opioids (e.g. heroin, morphine and fentanyl), cocaine (powder or crack), methamphetamines, and MDMA (ecstasy).

 Decriminalization is not legalization.
-The trafficking of drugs will remain illegal, and there will not be government-approved systems for the manufacturing, buying and selling of these substances.
+The trafficking of drugs remains illegal, and there is no government-approved systems for the manufacturing, buying and selling of these substances.

-The FNHA will work with provincial partners to monitor and evaluate BC's approach to decriminalization, which may lead to evidence-based policy adjustments.
+The FNHA is working with provincial partners to monitor and evaluate BC's approach to decriminalization, which may lead to evidence-based policy adjustments.

 Decriminalization Social Media Graphics